LargeNFT/large-nft/README.md

-### Access in Browser
-The generated Large Reader web app will be available at [http://localhost:8081](http://localhost:8081) by default.

 # Large Reader Showcase
 These project(s) showcase the basic features of the Large Reader.
 These projects are CC0 licensed and can be forked to start your own version of the project.
 * [Alice's Adventures in Wonderland](https://readalice.com)

 # CORS